sishiha/likelihood_ratio_based_forensic_text_comparison/README.md

 Two types of likelihood ratio (LR)-based forensic text comparison systems are available in this repository.
 One is based on a deep learning (DL) approach and the other is on a machine learning (ML) approach.
 This repository contains the source codes used in the study presented at the 16th Biennial Conference of the International Association for Forensic & Legal Linguistics.
 The title of the paper is [Estimating Likelihood Ratios for Authorship Evidence with a Deep-learning-based Text Representation](https://www.dropbox.com/scl/fi/bbg49qyudnze4g5yaqa2z/iafll16_ml_dl_and_ftc.pptx?rlkey=f9yibkev6d1ncazpd35lwnj4o&dl=0).
 In this study, these two systems are compared at first, and then the results are fused.

+Please feel free to send any comments or suggestions! (shunichi.ishihara[at]anu.edu.au)

 The pipeline of the DL system for calculating LRs is given below:

  <img src="pipeline_dl.jpg" width="800" class="center">